 You might already be using paper as your countertop material.
 Laminate counters are a particleboard base, topped with a laminate sheet that is composed of resin-impregnated paper.

 Pros: Leading paper countertop manufacturer PaperStone saturates individual sheets of paper with petroleum-free resins and consolidates them under extreme heat and pressure in an industrial press.
 The result is a solid surface material, meaning the same thing through and through.
 Solid surface is not just a product description but a category of countertop materials, much like Corian.
 On top of that, all of the paper is 100 percent post-consumer recycled material, which is a big deal if you're trying to be eco-friendly.

-Cons: Post-consumer recycled paper is the greenest of the green countertop materials, but like other unique materials listed here, it is somewhat difficult to obtain.
+Cons: Post-consumer recycled paper is the most eco-friendly of the green countertop materials, and it's a popular countertop alternative.
+However, like other unique materials listed here, it is somewhat difficult to obtain.

 10 of 12